 What it means to be carbon neutral.

-From the very beginning, Outer Shores Expeditions has strived to make as little environmental impact as possible.
-In fact, we don’t want to make any impact and that’s why we originally decided to become carbon neutral.
+From the very beginning, Outer Shores Expeditions has strived to minimize our environmental impact in every way we can from the office to the sea, which is why we decided to become a carbon neutral company.

 Ironically, there isn’t anything neutral about becoming carbon neutral.
 It’s a decidedly active step towards helping not just your local environment, but other areas of the planet as well.